Su'a Aloese

 Su'a Aloese (died January 1982) was a Western Samoan politician.
 He was a member of the Legislative Assembly from 1967 to 1973.

 Biography

 Following his education at Malifa school, Aloese began working as a trader in 1932.
 In 1956 he became a civil servant, joining the Agriculture Department.

 After leaving the civil service in 1966, he contested the Fa'asaleleaga No. 3 constituency in the 1967 elections, defeating incumbent MP Toleafoa Talitimu.
 After becoming an MP, he sat on the Bills Committee.
 He was re-elected in 1970, but lost to Talitimu in 1973.
 He contested the seat again in 1979, but finished fifth in a field of six candidates.

-He died in April in January 1982 at the age of 72.
+He died in January 1982 at the age of 72.